macktron/macktron.github.io/index.markdown

-## Voting Alignment Across Policy Areas 🫱🏻‍🫲🏾📊
+## Voting Similarity Across Policy Areas 🫱🏻‍🫲🏾💶⚔️🌱👥

 The PCA clustering process is applied using the same custom agreement index as in the general analysis, but performed separately for each policy area.
 This allows for the examination of voting alignment and polarization within specific domains of legislation.